EPIC EASTERN BAY ADVENTURES

 Fresh fish and chips on the wharf, pick your own berries, and locally-brewed craft beer; the Eastern Bay of Plenty is a pretty good place to try some delicious locally-sourced goodness.

 Whakatāne town centre has plenty of delicious cafés, bars, restaurants and takeaway options, so no matter what you're craving there'll be something to satisfy your tastebuds.
 Gibbo's on the Wharf offers some of the freshest fish and chips you'll ever have, meaning that the experience is a must-do while you're in town.
-Other great options include: White Island Cafe and L'Epicerie.
+Other great options include: Cafe Awa and Cadera.

 Over the hill in Ōhope Beach you'll find a couple of great options; coffee and brunch at Moxi Café is a popular option for both locals and visitors, and Port Ōhope General Store & Café offers great views of both the ocean and Ōhiwa Harbour, as well as great burgers.